Witiko/doctoral-thesis/defense.md

 to know the exact meaning of a math formula.
 However, a semantic representation of a formula cannot be automatically obtained from the written form and requires costly human annotations.
-Therefore, semantic math representations have seen limited adoption in math-aware search engines.
+Therefore, semantic math representations have seen limited adoption in math-aware search engines and are outside the scope of my thesis.

 * * *